-The name of the DASH diet plan is an acronym for dietary approaches to stop hypertension.
-The goal of the DASH diet plan is to reduce hypertension, or high blood pressure, in individuals who have it and to prevent elevations in blood pressure for people who are at risk.
-According to the National Heart, Lung and Blood Institute, more than 1/3 of Americans, more than 65 million people, have blood pressure above the normal, healthy range.
+The name of the DASH diet plan is an acronym for Dietary Approaches to Stop Hypertension.
+The goal of the DASH diet is to reduce hypertension, or high blood pressure, in individuals who have it and to prevent elevations in blood pressure for people who are at risk.

 Video of the Day

-The standard DASH diet plan is not specifically intended as a weight-loss plan, although some participants may experience a reduction in weight while on the plan.
-The plan is designed for someone who ingests about 2,000 calories per day, but there are modifications available for people on 1,600-, 2,600- and 3,100-calorie diets.
+The DASH diet plan is not specifically intended for weight-loss, although some participants may experience a reduction in weight while on the plan.
+The plan is designed for someone who eats about 2,000 calories per day, but there are modifications available for people on 1,600-, 2,600- and 3,100-calorie diets.

 MayoClinic.com recommends that people trying the DASH diet begin gradually, adding healthy food and replacing poor food choices while slowly cutting back on sodium.
-Dieters may also be more successful if they find ways to reward adherence to the diet plan and get support from friends, family or their doctor.
-Adding physical activity to the DASH diet may help reduce blood pressure even more.
+Individuals may also be more successful if they find ways to reward adherence to the diet plan and get support from friends, family, or their doctor.
+Adding physical activity to the DASH diet is also essential in reducing blood pressure.